 - Safety – they don’t want to take on any risk at all.

 - Liquidity – they want to be able to access their money at short notice.

 A bank deposit with DBS is absolutely safe and you can get your money back whenever you need it.
 But the deposit will provide an interest rate of only 1.2% per year.
 An investment in Singapore Savings Bonds offers an interest rate of between 2% and 3%.

 Corporate bonds can carry a high level of risk and investors should conduct a thorough due diligence before committing their funds.

-Remember that a bond will pay you interest that is at a fixed rate.
-Over the years, the value of your return will fall because of inflation.
+Remember that a bond pays you interest that is at a fixed rate.
+Over the years, the value of your return may fall because of inflation.
 According to the Monetary Authority of Singapore, the yearly inflation rate is about 2%.
 Consequently, your returns will be diluted to this extent.

 It can be very difficult to judge whether a company will have the ability to meet its repayment commitments.
 Take the example of a firm that is involved in the oil industry.
 A few years ago, oil prices were more than US$100 per barrel.
 Subsequently, they fell to the US$30 – US$40 range.
 A company that would have been highly profitable when oil prices were high could quickly start losing money.

 It is difficult to predict if a firm will continue to do well for years into the future.
 Subscribing to a bond issue that matures after five or ten years therefore carries substantial risk and should be carefully considered.

 Purchasing bonds, especially capital guaranteed bonds issued by the government, means settling for low returns.